dkbhaskaran/dkbhaskaran.github.io/_posts/2023-06-14-Fast-And-Slow-Pointer.md

 ## Conclusion: The Meeting Point

-The important takeaway here is that regardless of the speed of the fast pointer (whether it moves 2x, 3x, or k times faster than the slow pointer), the slow and fast pointers will always meet at the same point after one full revolution of the slow pointer in the cycle.
-This means the time taken for both pointers to meet is the same, irrespective of the fast pointer's speed.
+The key takeaway is that, regardless of how much faster the fast pointer moves compared to the slow pointer (whether 2x, 3x, or k times faster), the slow and fast pointers will always meet at the same point within the first revolution of the slow pointer around the cycle.
+This means that the time taken for both pointers to meet is same, regardless of the fast pointer's speed.
+Ultimately, the meeting point occurs at a distance of X, which is the distance from the start of the linked list to the beginning of the cycle.

-Thus, the meeting point will always occur after the slow pointer has completed one full cycle, and it will always be at the same position in the cycle, regardless of the speed ratio between the two pointers.